kakaijiro/token-command-line/README.md

 ```

 > [!NOTE]
-> the newly-created account nees some SOL balance.
+> the newly-created account needs some SOL balance.

 ## 2. create a token account